-In the Materials Phase, you can apply materials from the library to surfaces, objects and library items in your design.
+In the Materials Stage, you can apply materials from the library to surfaces, objects and library items in your design.

-The Materials Phase has a unique library different from other phases.
+The Materials Stage has a unique library different from other phases.
 The Materials Library contains materials you can apply to surfaces in your design.

 The Materials Library Tab is located on the left side of the Viewport.
 Single-click the left mouse button to expand the library.
 When you enter the Materials Phase the Materials Library will automatically open.